Sach3m77/LogoQuiz/README.md

 # **LogoQuiz**
-## Entertaining game where the user guess the logos of popular companies
+## Entertaining game where the user guess the logos of popular companies.
 ### Language: C++ (Allegro 5 library)

 &nbsp;